rollup/awesome/README.md

 - [vinyl](https://github.com/operandom/rollup-plugin-vinyl) - Import from [Vinyl](https://github.com/gulpjs/vinyl) files
 - [smart-asset](https://github.com/sormy/rollup-plugin-smart-asset) - Import any assets as url using rebase, copy or inline mode.
 Similar to `url` but has more hashing options and works well together with babel using transform hook.

-### Output
+## Output Plugins

-Plugins which affect the final output of a bundle.
+*Plugins which affect the final output of a bundle.*

 - [app-utils](https://github.com/Autodesk/rollup-plugin-app-utils) - Common build utilities for applications.
 - [banner](https://github.com/yingye/rollup-plugin-banner) - Append content before js bundle.